In-Saiyan/Affinity_frontend/README.md

   - **index.js**: The entry point of the application.

+> [!Important]
-> **Note**: Users are informed that they have the complete right to manipulate the sample data present in *sampleData.js*, as it is hardcoded.
+>  Users are informed that they have the complete right to manipulate the sample data present in *sampleData.js*, as it is hardcoded.
 Any changes made will affect only your own codebase and will not impact others.

 ### Routing